 gather and synthesize information about groundwater issues (groundwater withdrawal, recharge rates, salt water intrusion, septic migration, chemical waste leakage, land subsidence), and describe potential consequences, including short- and long-term availability of the resource. (b)

-analyze the relationship between salt-water intrusion in the ground water in certain areas of eastern Virginia and buried crater structures. (b)

 plan and conduct an investigation to determine the impact of human activities on local freshwater sources. (c)

 use data to identify a freshwater problem in the community and propose a solution(s). (c)